What is the course about?

 How will I be taught, and will there be any work outside the class?

-You will learn through in-class exercises, out-of-class assignments, and discussion with the other students and your tutor.
+You will learn through in-class writing exercises, out-of-class assignments, discussion and interactive tutor presentations.
 Writing tasks will also be set as homework.
 You will be invited to read out texts you produce in class and at home.

 All writing courses at Build will involve an element of workshop.
 This means that students will produce work which will be discussed in an open and constructive environment with the tutor and other students.
 The college operates a policy of constructive criticism, and all feedback on another student’s work by the tutor and other students should be delivered in that spirit.